-Maybe you have a particular colleague who’s the office busybody, or maybe whispering colleagues surround you.
-The chatter could focus on organizational changes or the weekend exploits of a coworker.
+Maybe you have a particular colleague who’s the office busybody, or you're surrounded by whispering colleagues.
+The chatter could focus on organizational changes or a coworker's weekend exploits.

 Whatever the case, office gossip can cause problems, reduce morale and lead to serious conflict.
 Follow these five tips to remove yourself from the gossip-go-round.

 1. Excuse yourself and walk away